mhapach/projectversions/readme.md

 VCS_LOGIN=Yourlogin
 VCS_PASSWORD=YourPassword

-#if it true you then access to UI will be through auth middleware, so only authrised users will able to update project
+#if it true you then access to UI will be through auth middleware, so only authorised users will able to update project
 VCS_USE_AUTH_MIDDLEWARE=true
 ```